In this guide, you will find instructions on how to replace the cruise control switch on a BMW.

 A BMW Vehicle Identification Number (VIN) can be found stamped on your vehicle.
-You will always find your BMW VIN number on the driver-side front door jamb, or on the lower-left corner of the windshield.
-You will also find your BMW VIN number on your car registration, insurance card, and title.
+You will always find your BMW VIN on the driver-side front door jamb or the windshield's lower-left corner.
+You will also find your BMW VIN on your car registration, insurance card, and title.

 BMW Vehicle Identification Number (VIN) is a unique code used by BMW to identify each car sold.

-Every BMW will have the VIN number in at least two of the following locations.
+Every BMW will have the VIN in at least two of the following locations.

-Locate the VIN number in the bottom right corner of your windshield.
-Here is one place that you will find the VIN number on any BMW.
-This VIN number needs to be accessed from the outside.
+Locate the VIN in the bottom right corner of your windshield.
+Here is one place that you will find the VIN on any BMW.
+This VIN needs to be accessed from the outside.

-Here is an example of a BMW VIN number.
+Here is an example of a BMW VIN.

-Here is an example of a BMW VIN number on an X5.
+Here is an example of a BMW VIN on an X5.

-BMW prints the VIN number on a small sticker placed behind the license plate.
+BMW prints the VIN on a small sticker placed behind the license plate.

-The VIN number of the BMW in some cases can also be displayed on the instrument cluster.
-The instructions vary between BMW models and not all models are able to show the VIN number.
+The VIN of the BMW, in some cases, can also be displayed on the instrument cluster.
+The instructions vary between BMW models, and not all models can show the VIN.

 Title or Registration

-If you have any official paperwork for your BMW, it will have the VIN number printed in it.
-Your BMW title or registration both will have the VIN number printed on top.
+If you have any official paperwork for your BMW, it will have the VIN printed on it.
+Your BMW title or registration will have the VIN printed on top.